How to Settle Credit Card Debt with a Judgment

 There is a science to navigating the collection stages I briefly outlined above.
 Timing, balances, who your credit card debts are owed to, and your ability to come up with the money needed to settle the debts – all will affect the strategic design of which account to settle with first, second, third etc….
 It is important to have a plan to follow if you want to systematically and successfully settle debts and save the most money in the process.
 CRN is excellent in assisting people in this regard.

 If you are floating out there with several unpaid credit card accounts with no real financial resources to handle the situation, or a plan for doing so, you owe it to yourself to learn if you would be better off filing for chapter 7 or chapter 13 bankruptcy before a lawsuit is filed, or now that a judgment exists.
+You can consult with a bankruptcy attorney for free.
+I recommend talking with more than one.

 Collecting on credit card judgments can be challenging too.